adkap2/Vehicle-Lane-Detection/README.md

 Over the same range of epochs, the fully connected deep CNN model performed drastically better than the single layered baseline.
 This is due to the added depth of the model which allows it to read much further into the complexity of each image.
 The deep model had a final mean squared error score of around 1/4 that of the baseline model.
+The sharp decline in loss during the inital few epochs suggests the model could be tuned to a slower learning rate.